I have configured my trigger restrictions as explained in the documentation, but the jobs are not working as expected and I do not know why.

 Later on, we can define additional restrictions at Folder level that can act overriding the existing restrictions (coming from the global configuration or from parent folders).

-The key element to understand how trigger restrictions plugin works is to understand that the plugin performs a consistency check which essencially verifies that any given child restriction is at least, as restrictive as its parent.
+The key element to understand how trigger restrictions plugin works is to understand that the plugin performs a consistency check which essentially verifies that any given child restriction is at least, as restrictive as its parent.

 What does this mean?
-This means that if you set a trigger restriction in a folder of your instance, overriding the existing triggering restrictions, it will not be applied as it will be less restrictive than the parent restrictions (set at master level, for example).
+This means that if you set a trigger restriction in a folder of your instance, overriding the existing triggering restrictions, it will not be applied as it will be less restrictive than the parent restrictions (set at controller level, for example).

 But, how can you know that you made such mistake?
 The only visible symptom of a problem is the fact that when you try to trigger your jobs satisfying the restrictions configured you get one of the following results depending on the upstream job’s nature: